John Patrick Hopkins

-John Patrick Hopkins (October 29, 1858 – October 13, 1918) served as mayor of Chicago, Illinois (1893–1895) for the Democratic Party.
-John Patrick Hopkins was the first of nine Irish American Catholic mayors of Chicago.
+John Patrick Hopkins (October 29, 1858 – October 13, 1918) was American politician who served as the 35th mayor of Chicago from 1893 to 1895.
+A member of the Democratic Party, Hopkins was the first of nine Irish American Catholic mayors of Chicago.

 Hopkins was a close friend and a political ally of Roger Charles Sullivan.

 Early life

 Hopkins was born October 29, 1858, in Buffalo, New York.

 Career

-Because his brothers and fathers died when Hopkins was still young, he became a provider for his family.
+Because his brothers and father died when Hopkins was still young, he became a provider for his family.
 His first job at a foundry as a boy.
 He later worked in Buffalo's grain elevators.

-In 1879, he moved to Chicago with his mothers and sisters.
+In 1879, he moved to Chicago with his mother and sisters.

 He worked for some times at the Pullman works.
 From 1883 to 1885 he served as a paymaster for Pullman interests.

-In 1888, he founded the Started the Arcade Trading Co. in 1888, which later became the Secord and Hopkins Co.
+In 1888, he founded the Arcade Trading Co., which later became the Secord and Hopkins Co.

 Hopkins forged a career in Democratic politics.